NINJAFURRY/ninjafurry/README.md

 **NINJAFURRY
 ### Hi there 👋

+I am Pramod a passoniate and hardworking nerd.
+Woking towards DevOps and Opnehsift .

 - 🔭 I’m currently looking for oppertinity as a DevOps engineer or Openshift engineer
 - 🌱 I’m currently learning DevOps
-- 💬 Ask me about Redhat certification , Devops , Cloud , Web app pentesting
+- 💬 Ask me about Redhat , Devops , Cloud , Web app pentesting
 - 📫 How to reach me: pramodpradhankumar@gmail.com
 - ⚡ Quote: The more you sweat in peace the least you bleed in war